 From the Constitution (Article IIIb): “The responsibilities of the MCR Committee shall include implementing all of the MCR resolutions, the management of MCR finances, liaising with other members of the College, its officers and employees for the provision of social activities both in and out of term, representing the interests of MCR members to the College and on College Committees, having a duty to encourage maximum safety and cleanliness in the MCR, although the ultimate responsibility for safety and cleanliness in the MCR resides with the College.”

-As one of the MCR Co-Presidents, I work with Luke to make sure Catz MCR is a vibrant community as well as a family (away from family).
+Hey Catz!
+As one of the MCR Co-Presidents, I work with Luke to make sure Catz MCR is a vibrant community and hopefully a family (away from family).
 We also serve as point of contact to the college governing body, where we represent the MCR's academic, social and welfare interests.
-If you have questions or concerns about graduate life at Catz, please do get in contact with either of us.
+If you have questions or doubts about graduate life at Catz, please feel free to contact either of us.
+Suggestions are also welcome!

 Hi, I'm Alex, a 2nd year Engineering DPhil student.
 As the MCR Secretary, I am your point of contact for any queries about the MCR.
 You will get weekly bulletins from me advertising college and university-wide notices - and if you have anything to add to the bulletin please drop me an email.
 I am also the point of contact for applications for Associate or Honorary membership of the MCR.
 Please feel free to get in touch at any point if you have questions!